 (DATE '1985-11-21', DATE '1991-09-01');

-In the above output, the query returns true, it means both the date overlap.
+In the above output, the query returns true, which means both dates overlap.

-There are many different range types in Postgresql and daterange is one of the types that represent the range of date.
+There are many different range types in PostgreSQL, and daterange is one of the types that represent the range of dates.

 SELECT *